-Each of the three General Permits that have been issued have required that the towns develop, implement, and enforce a 5-year Stormwater Program Management Plan ("Plan") to coincide with the term of the General Permit.
+Each of the three General Permits that have been issued have required that the towns develop, implement, and enforce a 5-year Stormwater Program Management Plan ("Plan") to coincide with requirements, and standard conditions for municipalities, transportation the term of the General Permit.
 This Plan is effectively a revision of the prior Plan, updated to reflect the new General Permit requirements.
-The General Permit stipulates that the Town will "reduce or eliminate polluted Stormwater runoff to the Maximum Extent Practicable."25
+The General Permit stipulates that the Town will "reduce or eliminate polluted Stormwater runoff to the Maximum Extent Practicable."